-- Cook the pasta according to package directions.
-When done cooking drain, reserving at least a ½ cup of the pasta water.
+- Cook the pasta.
+Cook according to the package directions.
+When the pasta is done cooking drain, reserving at least a ½ cup of the pasta water.

-- Heat a large skillet over medium heat.
-While the skillet is heating toss the shrimp with the olive oil and garlic.
+- Cook the shrimp.
+Heat a large skillet over medium heat.
+While the skillet is heating toss the shrimp with olive oil and garlic.
 Add shrimp to skillet and cook for 2 minutes.
-Using a pair of tongs, turn the shimp and cook for an additional 1-2 minutes until shrimp and pink and cooked through.
+Using a pair of tongs, turn the shrimp and cook for an additional 1-2 minutes until shrimp and pink and cooked through.

-- Turn the heat off and add the pasta, pesto and ¼ cup of the pasta water to the pan.
+- Finish the dish.
+Turn the heat off and add the pasta, pesto, and ¼ cup of the pasta water to the pan.
 Carefully toss to coat the linguine.
-Add additional pasta water, a small amount at a time, if needed to needed.
+Add additional pasta water, a small amount at a time, as needed.
 Serve immediately, topping with grated parmesan if desired.